Can CBD Oil Help With Menopause?

 Meanwhile, evening primrose oil (EPO) is a commercially available supplement used to treat hot flashes.
 A 2019 study (27) published in the Journal of Evidence-based Integrative Medicine mentioned that EPO reduced hot flashes during random controlled trials.

-CBD is also currently considered as an alternative treatment to some menopause symptoms (28).
+CBD is also currently considered as an alternative treatment to some menopause symptoms, but is not yet recognized by the FDA (28).

 Since its legalization, CBD has been compared to herbal supplements for its potential to improve sleep, and fatigue (29).